deam91/slider_card/README.md

-# all_mime
+# slider_card

-A new Flutter package project.
+A new car with a customizable slider.

 ## Getting Started